MumboDiscord/spooncraft-docs/faq.markdown

 `/abandonclaim`

-If you want to abandon all of your claims, run the command:
+If you want to abandon all your claims, run the command:

 `/abandonallclaims`